foreverfl/vscode/tmp-doc/python/debugging.md

 ### `program`

 Provides the fully qualified path to the python program's entry module (startup file).
+The value `$\{file\}
-The value `${file}`, often used in default configurations, uses the currently active file in the editor.
+`, often used in default configurations, uses the currently active file in the editor.
 By specifying a specific startup file, you can always be sure of launching your program with the same entry point regardless of which files are open.
 For example:

 ```json
 "program": "/Users/Me/Projects/MyProject/src/event_handlers/__init__.py",